German region to fine Tesla for illegal construction

-BERLIN, July 8 (Reuters) - A German regional authority said it was preparing to fine Tesla (TSLA.O) for illegal building activity on the site of its planned new car factory near Berlin.
+BERLIN (Reuters) - A German regional authority said it was preparing to fine Tesla for illegal building activity on the site of its planned new car factory near Berlin.

 The company was banned from using the tanks it had already built, the newspaper added.